Applying for a practising certificate

 Please note: if you have worked overseas as a volunteer for more than three months, you'll need to have a certificate of professional status.

-If you have been practising overseas for over three years,you will need to provide additional documentation.
-For more information, please see our policy on returning to practice after working overseas.
+You will need to provide additional documentation if you have not practised medicine in New Zealand within the last three years.
+For more information, please see our policy on returning to practice after three years.

 Practising certificate disclosures